Pixel

 Car insurance in the state of New Jersey is mandatory for all motorists.
 That means it’s illegal to drive in the state without it.

 New Jersey is also one of a handful of states that follows a “no-fault” car insurance system.
-The no-fault system means that when a car accident takes place, you file a claim with your own insurance company, not the other driver’s.
+The no-fault system means that when a car accident occurs, you file a claim with your insurance company, not the other driver’s.

 At first, this sounds like a winning situation for victims of a hit-and-run accident.
-You won’t need the other driver’s insurance information, right?
+You won’t need the other driver’s insurance information.
 Unfortunately, that’s not the case.

 In addition to its no-fault car insurance model, New Jersey has policy provisions in some insurance plans that limit a person’s right to sue following a car accident.
 While insurers may cover economic damages like medical expenses and property damage up to a certain point, they might impose a “limited right to sue.”

 Most insurance policies will only cover economic damages.
 You might be unable to recover compensation for non-economic damages like pain and suffering.
-All of these stipulations and rules listed in your insurance policy may be confusing.
+These stipulations and rules in your insurance policy may be confusing.
 You need knowledgeable help following a serious hit-and-run accident.

 Whether we help you negotiate with your insurance company or we go after a negligent hit-and-run driver in court, we want to help you get the maximum compensation you deserve.